vassildi7/simLFC/README.md

 2. With Integral secondary control

 # How to run the simulator
-Clone the repository to your local device. \n
+1. Clone the repository to your local device.
-Open in terminal and run python main.py
+2. Open in terminal and run python main.py

 # Parameter tuning
-Change attributes in config.py file. \n
+1. Change attributes in config.py file.
-Edit disturbance in main.py file
+2. Edit disturbance in main.py file